-By using grade specific starting points, the new assessments in grades 4, 6, and 7 are readily incorporated into Maryland's definition of AYP.
-Schools will be held accountable for the grades they serve by computing their performance using the weighted average of the performance at each grade.
-Starting points, and hence AYP targets, will be recomputed when the new assessments are administered.
+By using grade specific starting points, 2005 student performance in grades 4, 6, and 7 and English 2 was readily incorporated into Maryland's definition of AYP and was included in AYP calculations in 2005.
+Algebra/data analysis will be included in AYP calculations in 2006.
+Algebra/data analysis replaces the geometry end-of-course high school assessment.
+Schools are held accountable for the grades they serve by computing their performance using the weighted average of the performance at each grade.
+Starting points, and hence AYP targets, were recomputed when the new assessments were first administered.
+Similar procedures will be followed when additional test changes occur before 2014.